-World Radio Day is a UNESCO idea.
+World Radio Day is a UNESCO initiative.
 But for Christian radio and people of faith, this is a chance to celebrate the reach we have through radio in telling people of God’s love.

 Help and hope